Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

 Besides, we use kaiming weight initialization~\cite{2015_DelvingRec}.
-The optimizer is nesterov~\cite{nesterov1983method} accelerated SGD with momentum 0.9.
+The optimizer is nesterov~\cite{nesterov1983method} accelerated SGD with a momentum 0.9.
 ResNet variants adopt the modifications introduced in~\cite{2018_bags_of_tricks}, \ie, replacing the first $7 \times 7$ conv. with three consecutive $3 \times 3$ conv. and put an $2 \times 2$ average pooling layer before $1\times 1$ conv. when there is a need to downsample.
 The code is implemented in PyTorch~\cite{NEURIPS2019_PyTorch}.
-Influence of some settings is shown in Tab.~\ref{tab1_various_settings}.
-The baseline is very solid.
+Influence of some settings is shown in Table~\ref{tab1_various_settings}.